 Encourage buyers to update product ratings and reviews

-A multivendor store having ample ratings and reviews automatically become a preferred choice of customers; for the obvious reasons that it allows them to make more informed purchase decision.
+A multivendor store having ample ratings and reviews automatically become a preferred choice of customers; for the obvious reasons that it allows them to make a more informed purchase decision.
 Therefore, it is highly recommended that you encourage customers to leave reviews & ratings on your online marketplace.
-This in turn will not only catapult the sales but will also turn customers in the biggest sales persons of your ecommerce store.
+This will not only catapult the sales but will also turn customers in the biggest sales persons of your ecommerce store.

 Have a competitive commission charge

-The main revenue stream of multivendor stores is the commission charge from vendors on each sale.
+The main revenue stream of the multivendor website is the commission charge from vendors on each sale.
 This fee is usually a percentage of a vendor’s sales and varies from category to category.
 When determining a seller fee, it might be good to look at what other multi-vendor stores charge and offer a slightly better deal to the sellers.

 Have a robust order management system